facebook twitter google youtube linkedin

 1. Particulate Matter (PM) Sensors

-Particulate matter, or PM, refers to tiny particles suspended in the air that can be harmful to health when inhaled.
+Particulate matter, or PM, means tiny particles in the air.
+These particles can be harmful to health when we breathe them in.
 These particles vary in size, and are classified into categories based on their diameter, such as:

 • PM10: Particles with a diameter of 10 micrometers or less.